Guide for Authors

 • Provide captions to illustrations separately.

-• Produce images near to the desired size of the printed version.
+• Size the illustrations close to the desired dimensions of the printed version.

-• Submit each figure as a separate file.
+• Submit each illustration as a separate file.

-Regardless of the application used, when your electronic artwork is finalised, please "save as" or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):
+Regardless of the application used other than Microsoft Office, when your electronic artwork is finalized, please 'Save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):

-• TIFF: color or grayscale photographs (halftones): always use a minimum of 300 dpi.
+TIFF (or JPEG): Color or grayscale photographs (halftones), keep to a minimum of 300 dpi.

-• TIFF: Combinations bitmapped line/half-tone (color or grayscale): a minimum of 500 dpi is required.
+TIFF (or JPEG): Combinations bitmapped line/half-tone (color or grayscale), keep to a minimum of 500 dpi.

-• Supply files that are optimised for screen use (like GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;
+• Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;

-• Supply files that are too low in resolution.
+• Supply files that are too low in resolution;

 • Submit graphics that are disproportionately large for the content.

 Illustrations and tables that have appeared elsewhere must be accompanied by written permission to reproduce them from the original publishers.
 This is necessary even if you are an author of the borrowed material.
 Borrowed material should be acknowledged in the captions in the exact wording required by the copyright holder.
 If not specified, use this style: 'Reproduced by kind permission of . . . (publishers) from . . . (reference).'
 Identifiable clinical photographs must be accompanied by written permission from the patient.

 The accuracy of references is the responsibility of the author.

 In text citations : All citations in the text should refer to:• Single author: the author's name (without initials, unless there is ambiguity) and the year of publication;

 • Two authors: both authors' names and the year of publication;• Three or more authors; first author's name followed by 'et al.' and the year of publication.